fashn-logo

 Prompt(Optional) Add instructions to guide the generation.
 For example: "open jacket", "tucked shirt", "rolled up sleeves".

-Number of Images(1–4) Generate multiple variations in a single run and select your preferred result.
+Number of Images(1-4) Generate multiple variations in a single run.

 Best Practices for Model Image

-• Use a 2:3 aspect ratio for balanced framing and optimal model proportions.
+• Use a 2:3 aspect ratio for balanced framing.

-• Choose fitted clothing so the system can clearly detect edges and body shape.
+• Choose fitted clothing so the system can detect edges and body shape.

-• Use three-quarter or full-body shots for best product alignment.
+• Use three-quarter or full-body shots for best alignment.

-• Keep the pose natural and straightforward, such as standing or slightly angled.
+• Keep the pose natural, such as standing or slightly angled.

 • Extreme poses or unusual perspectives.